linuxmint/aptkit/doc/source/dbus.rst

 The following singal can be emitted on the org.debian.apt interface.

-.. automethod:: aptdaemon.core.AptDaemon.ActiveTransactionsChanged(current : string, queued : array(string))
+.. automethod:: aptkit.core.AptKit.ActiveTransactionsChanged(current : string, queued : array(string))

 Properties
 ^^^^^^^^^^